 Meeting Information

-• Cruise Passengers: Your driver will be waiting for you right at the cruise terminal.
-Look out for a sign displaying your name.
-Should you need assistance, feel free to reach out via the Viator messaging system.
-If you’re reachable, the driver will also get in touch directly.
+Cruise Passengers: Your driver will be waiting at the cruise terminal with a sign bearing your name.
+If you need assistance, contact us via the Viator messaging system.

-• Hotel Pick-Up: Your driver will meet you in the main lobby of your hotel.
+Hotel Guests: Your driver will meet you in the lobby of your hotel at the agreed pick-up time.

-If your booking includes a tour guide, they will meet you at the D-Day beaches around two hours after your departure from the pick-up location.
+Note: If your booking includes a historian guide upgrade, your guide will join the group at the D-Day beaches, approximately two hours after departure from Le Havre.

 For a full refund, cancel at least 24 hours before the scheduled departure time.